-These Peppermint Mocha Latte Sweet Rolls are made with a chocolate brioche, filled with cocoa sugar and peppermint bark, and topped with peppermint icing.
+These Peppermint Mocha Latte Sweet Rolls are made with a chocolate brioche, cocoa sugar and peppermint bark, and topped with peppermint icing.

 When I started this blog back in 2005 it was to connect with other food lovers.